vercel/next.js/contributing.md

    yarn link next
    ```

-   to link the package from step 1 into your project
+   to link the package from step 1 into your project.

 3. In the `next.js` project folder, run:

    ```sh
    yarn dev
    ```

+   To start compiling the project.